makesaltlake/heimdall/backend/README.md

 Building
 --------

 Install the ESP-IDF by following the steps at https://docs.espressif.com/projects/esp-idf/en/release-v4.1/get-started/index.html#installation-step-by-step .
-We're using code on the branch `release/v4.1`.
+We're using code with tag `4.2-rc`.

 Once installed, set up your shell by running `. export.sh` .
 Then, you can run `idf.py menuconfig` to configure the BSP (Board Support Package), or `idf.py build` to build the project.